esumbar/passphrase/README.md

 ### Subset of languages
 By default, Passphrase randomly selects words from the collection of available languages.
-If desired, the selection can be limited to a subset.
-This can be done on the command-line and in code by supplying a list of language names or abbreviations.
-An abbreviation comprises the first one or two letters of a language name, just enough to avoid ambiguity.
+If desired, the selection can be restricted to a subset.
+This can be done on the command-line and in code by supplying a list of language names.
+The names can be abbreviated to the first letter (or two, to avoid ambiguity).

 ### Passwords
 A typical passphrase will not satisfy password policies that require the use